St. John's Episcopal Church (Cleveland)

 The original bell (1846) now is housed in the west side of the narthex, due to weakening of the steeple.
 Next to the church stands the frame gothic revival Parish Hall is circa (1875).

 This "Gothicized meeting house" has been rebuilt twice, once after a fire in the 1880s and once after a tornado in 1953.
 The present plan, with neither a central aisle nor an apse, is therefore similar to the original plan.
 At one time the church was more elaborate than it is today; the church pinnacles no longer exist.
-St, John's was known as "Station Hope" on the Underground Railroad.
+St. John's was known as "Station Hope" on the Underground Railroad.

 An Episcopal parish continued to worship in this space through December, 2007; and the building remains property of the Diocese.
 Currently, social justice events, guest speakers and meetings also occur at the church.
-As of 2016, the Vicar is The Rev. Kelly Aughenbaugh.
+As of 2016, the Vicar is the Rev. Kelly Aughenbaugh.
 Yearly, an event called "Station Hope" occurs in spring.

-The following is from an advertisement for the event: "STATION HOPE 2017 - A Beacon Of Freedom.
-A Convening of Community.
-A CELEBRATION OF HOPE. - Join over 200 artists to engage and reflect on social justice, equity and a shared vision of hope- on the grounds of Cleveland's first authenticated Underground Railroad site, St. John's Episcopal Church in Ohio City.
-Audiences explore the historic church and surrounding properties to view short works of theatre, music, storytelling and dance, along with choir performances and visual art installations inspired by the most important issues of our time.
-Saturday, April 29, 2017-- FREE AND OPEN TO ALL."
-This event is done in partnership with the Cleveland Public Theatre, and other community organizations.